noxtoby/science/_pages/student-projects.md

 * * *

-Power calculations for Data-Driven Disease Progession Models
+Power calculations for Data-Driven Disease Progression Models
 ======

 The event based model (EBM) is a generative statistical model for estimating a sequence of cumulative abnormality in a progressive process like a neurodegenerative disease.
 Invented at UCL in 2011, the EBM is widely used in clinical Neurology and other applications, becoming a popular tool in the arsenal of quantitative researchers worldwide.
 This has seen it included in prospective studies and grant applications, which typically require a statistical analysis plan including a traditional power/sample size calculation.